Redflow energy storage

 Bosco Printed Circuits Director Mr. Philip Verheul said the company installed the Redflow batteries to avoid loss of production.
 “In our process, we have electroplating lines in which we plate copper in holes, so if there’s a power failure during the process. everything in the line is basically scrapped,” he said.

-“Stoppages could cost as much as 10,000 rand (A$1000) each.
+“Stoppages could cost as much as 10,000 rands (A$1000) each.
 Even more of an issue was we lost our delivery time, which created inconvenience and concern for our customers, who depend on us.”

 Today, Bosco’s production line can continue working uninterrupted if mains power drops out as the ZBM2 batteries automatically supply energy to the production line.
 The company has also configured the system to provide energy to its front office, so power cuts do not disrupt Bosco’s commercial and head office activities.